 There are hundreds of restaurants in Firenze located in the main historical center and the quality is excellent almost everywhere!
-What food is Florence Italy famous for?
-Florentine Cuisine is so tasty:

 On this page, we've selected some of the restaurants Firenze we prefer in town, not only for the quality of food and wine, but also for price, location and atmosphere of some of the great restaurants in Florence Italy.